OCDEV/OCDEV/README.md

 <br />
 <br>

-Hi, I'm [Cristi Koman!](#), a passionate self-taught Full Stack Web Developer 🚀 from Romania.
+Hi, I'm [wg1), a passionate self-taught web Developer from England

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on something cool :wink:;
+- 👨🏽‍💻 I’m currently working on a project with 3 pixel!
 - 🌱 I’m currently learning to be a better Web Developer;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: [@CristiKoman](https://twitter.com/CristiKoman);
+- 📫 How to reach me: [wg1#9999 discord];

 **Languages and Tools:**